nasa/Transform-to-Open-Science/README.md

 # Announcements!

+- The TOPS resource on [Open Science funding opportunities](./docs/Area4_Moving_To_Openness/funding_opportunities.md) has been updated to highlight current NASA solicitations for open science.
 - NASA is pleased to announce [award selections](https://www.nasa.gov/centers/marshall/news/releases/2023/nasa-boosts-open-science-through-innovative-training) for the Transform to Open Science Training [TOPST](https://nspires.nasaprs.com/external/solicitations/summary.do?solId=%7bAB776446-03A8-4C24-845D-2E5A2ADA2D5A%7d&path=&method=init) proposals.
 These exciting projects showcase open science in action and will advance adoption of open science by helping participants earn their NASA Open Science Certification through summer schools and virtual cohorts.
 [Enroll here](https://nasa.github.io/Transform-to-Open-Science/signup/) to learn more about opportunities to participate and earn your NASA open science certification!
 - In celebration of the 2023 Year of Open Science, CERN and NASA are jointly organizing “[Accelerating the Adoption of Open Science](https://home.cern/news/announcement/knowledge-sharing/cernnasa-summit-accelerating-adoption-open-science).”
 - NSF releases a Year of Open Science [Toolbox](https://nsf.widencollective.com/portals/sd9nlyvd/YearofOpenScienceToolkit) including powerpoint templates, letterhead, poster, and virtual backgrounds!